MELDProject/meld_graph/docs/interpret_results.md

 # Interpretation of the MELD pipeline results

 The precalculated .png images of predicted lesions and their associated saliencies can be used to look at the predicted clusters and why they were detected by the classifier.
-The MELD pdf report provides a summary of all the prediction for a subject.
+The MELD pdf report provides a summary of all the predictions for a subject.

-After viewing these images, we recommend then viewing the predictions superimposed on the T1 volume.
+After viewing the PDF report, we recommend viewing the predictions superimposed on the T1 volume.
 This will enable:
 - Re-review of the T1 /FLAIR at the predicted cluster locations to see if an FCD can now be seen
 - Performing quality control
-- Viewing the .png images of predicted lesions

 #### Main outputs

 The predictions are saved as NIFTI files in the folder:
 /output/predictions_reports/<subject_id>/predictions
-- prediction.nii.gz corresponds to the prediction mask for the whole brain
+- prediction.nii.gz corresponds to all the prediction across the whole brain
-- lh.prediction.nii.gz and rh.prediction.nii.gz correspond to the predictions masks for left and right hemispheres
+- lh.prediction.nii.gz and rh.prediction.nii.gz correspond to the predictions masks for left and right hemispheres separately

 *For native installation only*: You can merge the MELD predictions onto the T1 nifti file using the command below.
 Note that you will need to have [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) installed on your machine.
 ```bash
 ./meldgraph.sh merge_predictions_t1.py -id <subject_id> -t1 <path_to_t1_nifti> -pred <path_to_meld_prediction_nifti> -output_dir <where_to_save_output>
 ```
 The command will create the file predictions_merged_t1.nii.gz which corresponds to the predictions masks merged with T1 in RGB format.
-It can be viewed on RGB viewer or used to transfert on PACS system.
+It can be viewed on RGB viewer or used to transfer onto the PACS system.

 #### Viewing the predicted clusters